anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 Note: Connections between the registrar and the PKI components of the operator (RA, CA, etc.) may be intermittent or off-line.
-Messages should sent as soon as sufficient transfer capacity is available.
+Messages should be sent as soon as sufficient transfer capacity is available.

 The label `[OPTIONAL forwarding]` in {{enrollfigure}}
-means that on receiving from a pledge a request of the given type, the registrar MAY answer the request directly itself.
+means that on receiving from a pledge a request message of the given type, the registrar MAY answer the request directly itself.
-Otherwise the registrar MUST forward the request to a backend PKI component and forward any resulting response back to the pledge.
+Otherwise the registrar MUST forward the request to the PKI RA and forward any resulting response back to the pledge.

-Notes:
+Note:
 The decision whether to forward a request or to answer it directly can depend on various static and dynamic factors.
 They include the application scenario, the capabilities of the registrar and of the local RA possibly co-located with the registrar, the enrollment protocol being used, and the specific contents of the request.

+Note:
 There are several options how the registrar could be able to directly answer requests for CA certificates or for certificate request attributes.
-It could cache responses obtained from the backend PKI and later use their contents for responding to requests asking for the same data.
+It could cache responses obtained from the domain PKI and later use their contents for responding to requests asking for the same data.
 The contents could also be explicit provisioned at the registrar.

+Note:
-Certificate requests typically need to be handled by the backend PKI, but the registrar can answer them directly with an error response in case it determines that such a request should be rejected, for instance because is not properly authenticated or not authorized.
+Certificate requests typically need to be handled by the backend PKI, but the registrar can answer them directly with an error response in case it determines that such a request should be rejected, for instance because is not properly authenticated or not authorized.<br>
 Also certificate confirmation messages will usually be forwarded to the backend PKI, but if the registrar knows that they are not needed or wanted there